-I am a Postdoctoral Researcher at the Higher School of Economics in Moscow, having recently completed my Ph.D in political science at Columbia University.
-My research interests include corruption, authoritarian politics, bureaucracy, policing, and political methodology.
-The geographic focus of my research is on Russia and post-Communist politics.
-My work has been published in Comparative Political Studies, the Journal of Experimental Political Science, and Europe-Asia Studies.
+I am an Assistant Professor in the Department of Political Science at Trinity College Dublin.
+Previously, I was a Postdoctoral Associate at NYU Abu Dhabi, having completed my Ph.D. in political science at Columbia University in 2016.
+I have also been a research associate at the International Center for the Study of Institutions and Development at the Higher School of Economics since 2011.
+My primary research interests include corruption, authoritarian politics, bureaucracy, policing, and political methodology.
+The geographic focus of my research is on Russia and post-Communist politics, a region where I have spent extensive time in the field for over a decade.
+My work has been published in Comparative Political Studies, Comparative Politics, the Journal of Experimental Political Science, Europe-Asia Studies, and Demokratizatsiya.

 See my full CV as a PDF here.